juanghurtado/redirect-rest/README.md

 Inside this JSON file you can have this options:

-- `public_path`: Path of the assets that will be published on the HTTP server launched by `redirectrest`
+- `public_path`: Path of the assets that will be published on the HTTP server launched by `redirectrest`.
+Defaults to: `./`
-- `html_extensions`: Array of file extensions which will be treated as `text/html` (just in case you are required to have an HTML file with backend extension: PHP, JSP…)
+- `html_extensions`: Array of file extensions which will be treated as `text/html` (just in case you are required to have an HTML file with backend extension: PHP, JSP…).
+Defaults to: `["jsp", "php", "html"]`
-- `remote_url`: Base URL of the remote server, where the local requests will be redirected
+- `remote_url`: Base URL of the remote server, where the local requests will be redirected.
+Required.
-- `routes`: Array of routes to be redirected
+- `routes`: Array of routes to be redirected.
+Defaults to: `[]`

 For example: Imagine you have a JS app and a REST API service on `http://example.com/api/`, and two routes to listen: `users` and `roles`.
 Your `.redirect-rest.json` file would be: